Japanese Zelkova (Zelkova serrata)

 Family: Ulmaceae (Elm)

-Characteristics: The 2-5 inch long leaves have an oval-pointed shape and are sharply toothed and dark green.
+Characteristics: The 2-inch to 5-inch-long leaves have an oval-pointed shape and are sharply toothed and dark green.
 In the fall, leaves turn yellow to red-purple.
 This tree produces insignificant small green flowers in the spring which give way to small, green fruits in the fall.
-When young, bark is brown and shiny, similar to that of a cherry tree.
-With age, bark becomes gray and begins to exfoliate.
+When young, its bark is brown and shiny, similar to that of a cherry tree.
+With age, its bark becomes gray and begins to exfoliate.
 This tree is vase-shaped with branches that stick out at a 45 degree angle.
 It grows 50-80 feet high and wide.

 Foliage: Deciduous (leaves lost seasonally)

 Geographic Origin: Russia, China, Japan, Korea, Taiwan (non-native)